LeeEd1/project-mystic/README.md

 - I would like to thank my mentor [Spencer barriball](https://github.com/5pence) for His support throughout my first and second project has been immense and greatly appreciated.
 - I would like to thank my friend [Nicholas Mobey](https://www.linkedin.com/in/nicolas-mobey-79149049) for His support constantly throughout my projects pushing me on when the going gets tough and guiding me where it's neeeded.
 - I would like to thank the [CI Tutor support](https://learn.codeinstitute.net/ci_support/level5diplomainwebappdevelopment/tutor) for their ongoing support throughout my projects.
-- I would like to also take the time to thank [Code Institute] as a whole, I have faced a very difficult few months in my home life and recieved nothing but support from CI and for that I am very greatful.
+- I would like to also take the time to thank [Code Institute](https://codeinstitute.net/) as a whole, I have faced a very difficult few months in my home life and recieved nothing but support from CI student care and for that I am very greatful.